 Since September 2001, UK number plates have consisted of seven characters including letters and numbers.
 The exact format is two letters with two numbers followed by another three letters.
 The first two letters consist of a DVLA memory tag, the numbers describe the year and months the car was made and the last three letters are randomly assigned to identify an individual vehicle.

 If you’re seeking a specific number plate, you can do so online through the government website.
 There you can easily use the DVLA’s resources to track down a car number plate in use.
+If you are looking for an unissued number plate then you can search current available stock of private reg plates right here at Car.co.uk.

 A number plate check